SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-hardware.md

       <td>eByte Dongle (E104-BT5040U)</td>
       <td>
         Cheapest option with a PCB antenna.<br />
-        - <strong>E104-BT5040U</strong> is model that you need.
+        - <strong>E104-BT5040U</strong> is the correct model to use.
 It is fully compatible with the Nordic Semiconductor nRF52840 Dongle.<br />
         - <strong>E104-BT5040UA</strong> is not compatible.
 It is only capable of capturing BLE4.2 and BLE5.0 protocol packets.